mui/material-ui/docs/data/material/discover-more/roadmap/roadmap.md

 ### Public GitHub project

-The Material UI public GitHub project is where you can see the high-level next big priorities for the library.
+The Material UI public GitHub project is where you can see the ongoing priorities for the library.
 We typically add umbrella issues to the project board after discussing them internally.

 **[Visit the public Material UI project board 👉](https://github.com/mui/material-ui/projects/26)**